 Year 3 and 4

+Children continue to read age related colour-banded books independently and we encourage the children to read at home several times per week with a parent or carer at home.
+This is checked weekly by teachers to monitor reading activity at home.
+A regular assessment can be made of the children’s book banding level, if required.
+Children who require additional support for fluency continue to benefit from regularly reading on a 1 to 1 basis.
 A class novel is selected according to the topic, where possible.
-Story time continues to be timetabled daily so that childrens’ imaginations and language is developed and that they experience a range of genres and texts beyond what they can read themselves.
-The children also visit our school library regularly to borrow a book.
+Story time continues to be time-tabled daily so that children's’ imaginations and language is developed and that they experience a range of genres and texts beyond what they can read themselves.
+The children also visit our school library regularly to borrow books.

 Years 5 and 6

-As children’s reading becomes more fluent in KS2, there is more of a focus on developing comprehension skills.
-These are taught through whole class sessions and through regular sessions of Reading Plus.
+As children’s reading becomes more fluent in KS2, the focus on developing comprehension skills increases.
+These are taught through whole class sessions, using the VIPERS skills and through regular sessions of Reading Plus.
 Vulnerable readers continue to benefit from smaller group or 1:1 reading sessions to build up independence, vocabulary and core reading skills.
 In Years 5 and 6, children use the Reading Plus Programme which has a range of online texts designed to check comprehension skills via a series of tasks and quizzes.
 Children have access to this both in school and at home via a protected password and they can compete against themselves; their peers and other schools to increase their reading speed, fluency and comprehension.
 Reading Plus is also differentiated to each child according to an initial assessment at the start of each year; therefore, children can select texts that are of interest to them and complete comprehension lessons that are specific to their reading ability.
 Pupils’ aspirations are set high, and they receive regular extrinsic rewards to encourage, motivate and recognise achievement.
-Although Reading Plus is the main scheme for reading in Year 5 and 6, whole-class comprehension lessons are taught using texts from Reading Explorers.
-These focus on, and expose the children to, a wide range of texts and comprehension questions.
-Class novels are further read in Upper Key Stage 2, exposing the children to different authors and their writing styles.
+Although Reading Plus is the main scheme for reading in Year 5 and 6, VIPERS is still used as a comprehension tool when teaching whole-class reading.
+Class novels are further read in Upper Key Stage 2, exposing the children to different areas of the curriculum, authors and their writing styles.

 Reading is a high priority at Ling Bob School and our aim is for every child to read fluently by the end of Year 2.
 Children will develop a love of reading, read widely and develop specific interests in certain types of books, genres, styles of writing and authors.
 In addition to this, we aim for the percentage of pupils working at age related expectations and above at the end of Key Stage 2 to be in line with national averages and match the ambitious targets school set for individual pupils.